 Dementias affect more than 30 million people worldwide, with an estimated yearly cost burden exceeding US$600 billion.
 Despite intensive basic and clinical research, a definitive solution is not in sight.
-To facilitate a better understanding of normal cognition as well as pathological processes, we are monitoring cholinergic neurons of the basal forebrain, the progressive loss of which cell type has been implicated in Alzheimer’s disease and other neurodegenerative dementias.
+To facilitate a better understanding of normal cognition as well as pathological processes, we are monitoring cholinergic and dopaminergic neurons, the progressive loss of which cell types has been implicated in Alzheimer’s disease and Parkinson’s disease demenetia.

-Cholinergic neurons have been associated with learning and other cognitive functions; however, their activity during behavior is unknown.
+Cholinergic neurons have been associated with learning and other cognitive functions; however, their activity during behavior has not been explored until recently.
 Understanding how the activity of basal forebrain cholinergic neurons support learning as well as how their impairment leads to learning deficits can help understanding their role in neurodegenerative dementias.

 To achieve these goals, we use a combination of cutting edge neuroscience techniques including high-throughput behavioral assays in rodents, multichannel extracellular recordings, optogenetic cell type identification and cell type specific manipulations.